-PY765 Thesis Guidance: Continuation (0.00 cr.)
+PY765 Thesis Guidance: Continuation $(0.00 \, \text{cr.})$

 Prerequisite: PY764.
 Students work with their major readers toward completion of their thesis.
-For students who started in the M.A.
-(M.S.
-Thesis track) program Fall 1997 or thereafter.
 If thesis is not completed by the end of the second year in the program, students must enroll in this course each semester (excluding summer) until thesis is completed.
 Students may request a leave of absence if no work will be done on thesis.
 A thesis guidance fee is charged for each semester.
 (Pass/Fail)

-PY791 SPSS-(Computer) Analysis of Psychological Data (3.00 cr.)
+PY791 Computer Analysis of Psychological Data

 Prerequisite: PY746 or written permission of the instructor.
 Corequisite: PY763.
-Students learn to use the latest version of SPSS-PC to perform some of the most currently preferred parametric and nonparametric statistical procedures (e.g., chi-squared, t-test, correlation, ANOVA).
+Students learn to use the latest version of Predictive Analytics Software (PASW, formerly SPSS) to perform some of the most currently preferred parametric and nonparametric statistical procedures (e.g., chi-squared, t-test, correlation, ANOVA).
 Coverage includes an examination of the various assumptions for each statistical test.
 In addition, students learn how to properly present research findings in written form (using the latest APA format).
+(Fall/Spring)

-PY800 Professional, Legal, and Ethical Issues (3.00 cr.)
+PY800 Professional, Legal, (3.00 cr.) and Ethical Issues